roschler/eliza/docs/api/type-aliases/BillOfMaterialsLineItem.md

   the character will keep trying to get an answer until successful, or the user abandons the chat.

+### preliminaryPromptForOptionalLineItem?

+> `optional` **preliminaryPromptForOptionalLineItem**: `string`

+The PRELIMINARY question to ask the user to see if they are interested or not in this line item, if and only if it is an optional line item. get the desired value from them.

+### helpDocumentForBomLineItem?

+> `optional` **helpDocumentForBomLineItem**: `string`

+The help text to include that the LLM can use to answer any questions the user may have about the line item.

 ### listOfValidValues?

 > `optional` **listOfValidValues**: `string`[]

+-------------------------- END  : OPTIONAL FIELDS ------------------------
 -------------------------- BEGIN: STRING TYPE ONLY ------------------------
 The following fields only apply to string type line items.
 Optional field that if present, must be an array of string values.